 Mackenzie @ Lit Lemon Books is brilliant.
 She posts regular, diverse book-related content – as well as some fun ‘beyond bookish’ posts including her favourite scary movies.

-Interestingly, she’s also challenging herself to ‘read for free’ in 2022, by supporting local libraries.
+Interestingly, she also challenged herself to ‘read for free’ back in 2022, by supporting local libraries.
 For many of us, the idea of not buying new books for an entire year is virtually impossible, so do check in and see how she’s doing!

 Got any bloggers you want to give a shout out to?
 Post a link to their site below!